LouiseDevTeam/lbase64/README.md

 ## License

-Macondo is available under the MIT license.
+lbase64 is available under the MIT license.